 Before and Aftercare

-Certain laser treatments or chemical peels may require the application of special creams in the weeks prior to the procedure.
-Also, patients will be asked to quit smoking and to refrain from taking aspirin, supplements, and anti-inflammatory drugs prior to the surgery to prevent excess bleeding.
+Certain laser treatments or chemical peels may require the application of special creams in the weeks before the procedure.
+Also, patients will be asked to quit smoking and to refrain from taking aspirin, supplements, and anti-inflammatory drugs before the surgery to prevent excess bleeding.

 Aftercare for hand rejuvenation is also dependent upon the type of treatment received.
 Dermal filler injections may not require the same special recovery considerations as other forms of hand enhancements, such as surgical procedures for the hands that require patients to arrange for transportation home after surgery and help at home during the first 24 hours of recuperation.